Isogeometric discretizations of the Stokes problem on trimmed geometries: The isogeometric discretization

-The following result holds since $\Gamma$ is assumed to be Lipschitz-regular, hence not too oscillating. \begin{lemma} There exists $C>0$ such that, for every $K\in\mathcal G_h$, it holds $\abs{\Gamma_K}\le Ch_K^{d-1}$. \end{lemma} \begin{proof} See~\cite{lozinski}. \end{proof} We endow the discrete spaces with the mesh-dependent norms
+The following result holds since $\Gamma$ is assumed to be Lipschitz-regular, hence not too oscillating. \begin{lemma} There exists $C>0$ such that, for every $K\in\mathcal G_h$, it holds $\abs{\Gamma_K}\le Ch_K^{d-1}$. \end{lemma} \begin{proof} See~\cite{MR3806650}. \end{proof} We endow the discrete spaces of the velocities with the scalar product